Our chapter book read-alouds are some of our most cherished times together. Here are some of our favorite chapter books we’ve read together.

-I’m SO excited to update this list as we read.
-Be sure to bookmark it so you can check back in regularly!
+I will update this list of chapter books for read alouds as we read, so be sure to bookmark it to consult regularly!
 And follow me on Facebook and Instagram because I give frequent recommendations there, as well.

 My enthusiasm for sharing favorite books is already rubbing off on Aidan, too.
 He and his cousin have formed a book club of sorts, and whenever we finish another book he loves, he’s always eager to pass it along.
 He got her hooked on The Green Ember series, and she has since passed along the recommendation to one of her friends.
 It delights my heart to see the next generation catching the thrill of sharing a great book. ❤️

 YOU MIGHT ALSO LIKE:

 - Favorite Kids Books Gift Guide

 - 9 Practical Tips for Reading to Your Kids